Engaging Conservation: Collaboration Across Disciplines

 Penn Museum SymposiumJoin us in Philadelphia: October 6-8, 2016 at the Penn Museum, 3260 South St, Philadelphia, PA 19104, USA.

-The Conservation Department of the University of Pennsylvania Museum of Archaeology and Anthropology (Penn Museum) is celebrating its 50th anniversary in the fall of 2016.
+The Conservation Department of the University of Pennsylvania Museum of Archaeology and Anthropology (Penn Museum) is celebrating its 50th anniversary in the Fall of 2016.
 To commemorate the establishment of the department, the Penn Museum is hosting a symposium on issues relating to archaeology, anthropology, and conservation.
-The symposium will explore how conservation of these materials has evolved over the past half century, the ways in which conservators may inform and support the work of archaeologists and anthropologists, and the development of cross-disciplinary engagement.
+Made possible with generous support from the Kowalski Family Foundation, the symposium will explore how conservation of these materials has evolved over the past half century, the ways in which conservators may inform and support the work of archaeologists and anthropologists, and the development of cross-disciplinary engagement.

 |Thursday 6 October 2016||Full day of talks, 9:00am – 4:30pm